-Tighter restrictions on banks and lenders has also made fewer buyers ineligible for mortgages.
-While placing these restrictions on home loans have led to a steady decline of people who are unable to pay their mortgages, it also means less homes are being purchased overall.
+Tighter restrictions on banks and lenders have also made fewer buyers ineligible for mortgages.
+While placing these restrictions on home loans has led to a steady decline of people who are unable to pay their mortgages, it also means fewer homes are being purchased overall.
 However, research has found that more consumers are building stronger budgets than ever before.
 As income continues to grow and more people are choosing to save and pay off their debts, financial health has increased which is great for the housing market.
-Unfortunately, rising interest rates still makes it more difficult for interested buyers to afford a home.
+Unfortunately, rising interest rates still make it more difficult for interested buyers to afford a home.

 Upper vs. Lower Housing Markets